FrankFort34/Aircraft-Purchases-Project/README.md

 ## Limitations
 The data set used included aviation accidents only, requiring further research into aircraft costs.
 The primary limitation is that a complete safety evaluation cannot be completed with the data, as the data set includes only aviation accidents and does not include other relevant aircraft information, such as: average fuel cost, average travel distance, maintenance costs, inspection and repair frequency, etc.

 ## Recommendations
 I recommend the company consider the Cessna 560 and the Bombardier BD100 1A10 aircraft for transporting C-Suite and VIPs in a jet.
 Additionally, I'd also recommend the Sikorsky S-76B helicopter as an alternative to the jets.

+## Next Steps
+Further analysis that includes model specific flight data and safety would be beneficial.
+Research should address the areas of limitation stated above, including average travel distances, frequency of repair and maintenace, etc.

+## For More Information
+Please see the full analysis in the Jupyter Notebook or review this presentation.
+For additional information, contact Frank Fortunati and fortunatifrank@gmail.com